riboviz/riboviz/docs/developer/config.md

 }
 ```

-Add the new parameter to the list in the [Configuring file paths and directories](../user/prep-riboviz-config.md#configuring-file-paths-and-directories) section in [Configuring the RiboViz workflow](../user/prep-riboviz-config.md).
+Add the new parameter to the list in the [Configuring file paths and directories](../user/prep-riboviz-config.md#configuring-file-paths-and-directories) section in [docs/user/prep-riboviz-config.md](../user/prep-riboviz-config.md).

 If the parameter is a directory then add it to the list in [Using directory configuration parameters in Nextflow](#using-directory-configuration-parameters-in-nextflow) above.